-Auditions for the Johnson Color Guard will be held in April and May of each year.
-Auditions are open to any student that will be attending Johnson High School the next school year.
-In order to audition, students must; a) turn in an application signed by a parent or guardian (including a copy of their current grade check), b) attend all scheduled clinics prior to the audition.
+Camps for the Johnson Color Guard will be held in April and May of each year.
+Membership is open to any student that will be attending Johnson High School the next school year.
+In order to participate, students must; a) turn in an application signed by a parent or guardian (including a copy of their current grade check), b) attend all scheduled clinics prior to placement.
 Former members of the Johnson Color Guard that have left the organization are not eligible to audition.
 Current color guard members must have ALL financial obligations paid in order to audition for the next season!

-Members are selected based on several factors, including, but not limited to;
+Members are placed based on several factors, including, but not limited to;

 - Academic standing (eligibility)

 - Professional appearance (dress code)

 - Attitude

 - Work ethic

-- Self Discipline
+- Self-Discipline

-- Audition performance
+- Performance Quality

-- Physical/Medical Condition
+- Physical/MedicalCondition